 tilt = tilt0 + TILT_ARC * math.sin(2 * math.pi * t / TILT_PERIOD)

-If you chose a ratio of exactly 1:2 or 2:3, you’d get a closed figure-8 or a pretzel shape, and the camera would keep redrawing the same path indefinitely.
-Those are pretty but they’re bad for coverage testing.
-An irrational or awkward ratio keeps the sweep exploratory.
+If you chose a simpler ratio like 1:2 or 2:3, you would get a closed figure much sooner and the camera would spend more of its time redrawing it.
+Those patterns close sooner, which makes them worse for coverage testing.
+A 3:7 ratio keeps the sweep useful for longer.

 The Terminal Display

-While it runs I wanted to see what the camera is actually doing without switching to the video feed.
-So the script draws a little ASCII art grid in the terminal, updated in place:
+While it runs, I wanted to see what the camera was actually doing without switching to the video feed.
+So the script draws a little ASCII grid in the terminal, updated in place.

-The is the current camera position.
-The grid has axis lines through the zero point so you can see where centre is.
-Each frame, it moves the cursor up by the grid height and overwrites the previous frame in-place, so there’s no scrolling:
+The ● is the current camera position.
+The grid has axis lines through zero so you can see where centre is.
+Each frame, it moves the cursor up by the grid height and overwrites the previous frame in place, so there is no scrolling.

 up = len(lines)